gbdeepak/factcheck-mvp/README.md

 A modern web application built with Next.js 14, TypeScript, and Tailwind CSS for analyzing policy document inconsistencies and reviewing extracted facts.

+## 🚀 Live Demo

+This application is deployed on Netlify and ready for production use.

 ## Features

 ### 📊 Dashboard Overview